peterbarkley/oars/README.md

 ## Use

 - See the [quick start guide](docs/source/quickstart.rst) in the documentation.
 - If you would like to run the experiments from [our paper](https://arxiv.org/pdf/2407.16159.pdf), use `pip install .[all]` and run the `paper.ipynb` notebook in the examples directory.

+## Documentation

+You can find the [documentation](https://oars.readthedocs.io/) for this package on readthedocs.